I. General introduction

 For those aliens who are in H-1 or L-1 status and whose I-140 is employer-sponsored, i.e., EB-1(b), EB-2 (except NIW), and EB-3, it is also advisable to maintain H-1 or L-1 nonimmigrant status during the I-485 pending period.
 This allows them to lawfully stay in the U.S. even in the case that their I-485 application is denied.

-To maintain their H-1 or L-1 status, aliens under this category are suggested to utilize Advanced Parole and EAD in the same way as those whose I-140s are not employer-sponsored, as discussed in paragraphs above.
+To maintain their H-1 or L-1 status, aliens under this category are encouraged to use Advanced Parole and an EAD in the same way as those whose I-140s are not employer-sponsored, as discussed in the paragraphs above.

-With regard to the portability rule, we strongly suggest aliens under this category wait for the approval of their I-140 before changing employer.
+With regard to the portability rule, we strongly advise aliens under this category to wait for the approval of their I-140 before changing employer.
 If an alien feels that he/she really needs to change employers before the approval of his/her I-140, we have two further suggestions.
 First, make sure that at least 180 days have actually passed since the filing of the I-485.
-While the date of actual receipt of the I-485 may be sufficient, it is probably better to wait until 180 days after the Receipt Date printed on the I-797 Receipt Notice.
+While the date of actual receipt of the I-485 may be sufficient, it is better to wait until 180 days after the Receipt Date printed on the I-797, Receipt Notice.
 For greater caution it is also best to wait until 180 days after the I-140 is approved.
-Second, always ask the new employer to file a new H-1 or L-1 before leaving the current employer, so as to have valid H-1 or L-1 status during the I-485 pending period.
+Second, always ask the new employer to file a new H-1 before leaving the current employer, so as to have valid H-1 status during the I-485 pending period.

 What is Advance Parole?